-Since the start of the COVID-19 pandemic in December 2019, more than
+Since the start of the COVID-19 pandemic in late 2019, there have been more than

 Viruses in the

-In this article, we’re going to take a look at a look at why COVID-19 may cause pink eye and what other eye symptoms people with COVID-19 may experience.
+In this article, we’re going to take a look at why COVID-19 may cause pink eye, and what other eye symptoms people with COVID-19 may experience.

 It’s thought that up to 3 percent of people with COVID-19 develop ophthalmological symptoms (symptoms affecting the eyes).